VicV/Promises/README.md

 So, if you do a .finish(), it calls your promise's succeed callback, and so on and so forth for fail/cancel.

+### Timeouts

+You can also force a promise to timeout by simply doing

+	promise.timeout(milliseconds);

+And after that time, the promise will automatically fail.
+However, the timeout will not fail the promise if the promise is resolved within that time.

 ## BUT WAIT, what is a promise anyway?

 So, its a callback but fancier.
 If you're asking what a promise is, this is perfect for you so I wont go into the technical detail of what a promise is.